Clayton Wesley Uniting Church: Notable laity

+Clergy

 Rev. Henry George Nicholls was the next incumbent.
 His ministry at Clayton began on 3 May 1891, and served for twelve years; his last sermon was preached at Clayton on 6 August 1903, when he left to take charge of the Presbyterian church in Canterbury, Victoria.
 The Rev. Joseph Robertson M.A., fresh from a very successful ten years at Stow Memorial Church, succeeded him; the appointment of the Australian-trained Robertson was heartily endorsed by Nicholls.
 In 1897 the pipe organ was removed to the College Park church, and a new instrument, built by J. E. Dodd & Sons of Adelaide, was installed and opened by the church organist on 8 September 1897.
 C. Hope Harris produced a history of the church for its Jubilee in 1906.

 At his well-attended farewell, Robertson was quick to acknowledge the active support of deacons Sir Edwin Smith and Peter Wood, and the organist William Sanders, among others.

 The Rev. Ashley H. Teece, formerly of New Town, Tasmania, was inducted on 29 August 1909.
 At a special church meeting on 21 September 1910 broached the possibility of institutional work in the district.
 A contract was entered into in 1911 for the erection of a building to cost £1,139.

 Two stalwarts of the church died: Sir Edwin Smith in December 1919 and Peter Wood two years later, and a pulpit was erected in their memory.

 On 20 April 1920, Teece resigned the pastorate.

 Rev. Percival Watson, who had been pastor of the Summer Hill, New South Wales, church commenced his ministry in December 1920.
 In April, 1925, Mr. Watson received a second call from the Wharf street Church.
 Brisbane, and felt obliged to accept.

 Arising from the suggestion of Rev. P. Watson, the Rev. C. C. Watts, assistant minister of Collins Street Independent Church, Melbourne, was called in July, and served until late 1929, when despite pleas from both Clayton and the newly formed Luhrs Road Church, South Payneham to remain, he accepted a call to Victor Harbor.

 The Rev A. C. Newbury, minister of the Chatswood, New South Wales, Congregational Church accepted a call to take over the pastorate, and was inducted into Clayton Church at the end of February 1930.
 He left for the Henley Beach church in October 1940.

 Rev. J. H. Ralph of Tasmania was offered the pastorate, but he declined, but Rev. T. Rees Thomas of Subiaco, Western Australia accepted and began at Clayton in February 1942.
 Late in 1947 he accepted a call to the City Church, Brisbane, where he served with distinction until 1981.

 Rev J. F. Dickinson (22 November 1900 – 1975) was inducted to the pastorate on 5 September 1948 and served to 1955, when he took over the pastorate at Victor Harbor.